Barts Health Archives

 Visiting the archives

-• Appointments are usually for one person only except by prior arrangement.
-Please let us know if you will be accompanied by someone acting in a support or carer role or if you have any additional access requirements.
+Appointments are required, and should be booked at least a week in advance.
+Please notify us if you will be accompanied by someone acting in a support or carer role or have additional access requirements.

-• All users must complete a researcher registration form in advance of their visit.
-Completion of the form indicates agreement to comply with our Regulations for access to the archives [pdf]
+All visitors must complete a researcher registration form in advance, agreeing to our access regulations [pdf]

 Searching the archives